COVID-19 updates for adult social care and health providers

 Disposal of waste and PPE

-Waste should be placed in a refuse bag and can be disposed of as normal domestic waste unless the client has confirmed COVID or symptoms of COVID-19, that is, a new continuous cough, a high temperature, a loss of, or change in, your normal sense of taste or smell.
+Waste should be placed in a refuse bag and can be disposed of as normal domestic waste unless the client has confirmed COVID or symptoms of COVID-19.

-Waste from people with symptoms or confirmed coronavirus, including waste from cleaning areas where they have been (such as disposable cloths and used tissues) and PPE waste from their care:
+If the person has symptoms or confirmed coronavirus, any waste from cleaning areas where they have been (such as disposable cloths and used tissues) and PPE waste from their care should be:

-- Should be put in a plastic rubbish bag and tied when three-quarters full.
+- put in a plastic rubbish bag and tied when three-quarters full

-- The waste can be disposed of as normal domestic waste 72 hours later.
+- disposed of as normal domestic waste 72 hours later

 Do not put any items of PPE (or face coverings of any kind) in the recycling bin.